youkarin/UnibostudetsC/README.md

 Latex xelatex
 main.tex

-If Chinese characters are not displayed in the preview area when editing,  please get Texworks 0.6.7 from https://github.com/TeXworks/texworks
+If Chinese characters are not displayed in the preview area when editing,  please get the latest version Texworks from https://github.com/TeXworks/texworks

 The short.tex version has been customized(shortened)for budget scope in Printing Service shop.